-- Transformative: We do not expect a “return to normal,” but rather that God is already doing a new thing in the midst of this crisis.
-As we learn to love God, one another, and all creation in these changing circumstances, our churches will be transformed.
+- Transformative: We desire to be part of the new thing that God is doing in the midst of this crisis.
+Therefore, we do not expect a “return to normal.”
+As we learn to love God, one another, and all creation in changing circumstances, our churches will be transformed.

 Information about COVID-19